julianschill/klipper/docs/LED_Effect.md

 blended is defined by the blending mode of the top layer.
 Each effect layer is listed on its own line and each has its own settings.

+Most effect layers such as breathing and gradient are pre-rendered when Klipper starts in order to save on computing them later.
+Others such as Fire and Twinkle are rendered on the fly.

+Each layer is defined with the following parameters on a single line.
+ * Layer name
+ * Effect Rate
+ * Cutoff
+ * Blending mode
+ * Color palette

 ```
 layers:
-   breathing  .5 screen [(0,.1,1), (0,1,.5), (0, 1,1), (0,.1,.5)]
+   breathing  .5 screen (0,.1,1), (0,1,.5), (0, 1,1), (0,.1,.5)
-   static     1  bottom [(1,.1,0), (1,.1,0), (1,.1,0), (1,1,0)]
+   static     1  bottom (1,.1,0), (1,.1,0), (1,.1,0), (1,1,0)
 ```

-The first setting is the type of effect to display.
-There are several to choose from and each has it's own unique behavior.
+There are several effects to choose from.

 ### Static
+    Effect Rate:  Not used but must be provided
+    Cutoff:       Not used but must be provided
-A single color is displayed and it does not change.
+    Palette:      Colors are blended evenly across the strip A single color is displayed and it does not change.
 If a palette of multiple colors is provided, colors will be evenly blended along the LEDs based on difference in hue.

 ### Breathing
+    Effect Rate:  3   Duration of a complete cylce
+    Cutoff:       0   Not used but must be provided
+    Palette:          Colors are cycled in order

 Colors fade in and out.
-If a palette of multiple colors is provided, it will cycle through those colors in the order they are in the palette.
+If a palette of multiple colors is provided, it will cycle through those colors in the order they are specified in the palette.
 The effect speed parameter controls how long it takes to "breathe" one time.

 ### Blink
+    Effect Rate:  1   Duration of a complete cylce
+    Cutoff:       0   Not used but must be provided
+    Palette:          Colors are cycled in order

 LEDs are turned fully on and fully off based on the effect speed.
-If a palette of multiple colors is provided, it will cycle through those colors in order
+If a palette of multiple colors is provided, it will cycle through those colors in order.

 ### Strobe
+    Effect Rate:  1   Number of times per second to strobe
+    Cutoff:       1.5 Determines decay rate.
+A higher number yields quicker decay
+    Palette:          Colors are cycled in order

 LEDs are turned fully on and then faded out over time with a decay.
-If a palette of multiple colors is provided, it will cycle through those colors in order
+If a palette of multiple colors is provided, it will cycle through those colors in order.
+The effect rate controls how many times per second the lights will strobe.
+The cutoff parameter controls the decay rate.
+A good decay rate is 1.5.

 ### Twinkle
+    Effect Rate:  1   Increases the probability that an LED will illuminate.
+    Cutoff:       .25 Determines decay rate.
+A higher number yields quicker decay
+    Palette:          Random color chosen
 Random flashes of light with decay along a strip.
 If a palette is specified, a random color is chosen from the palette.

 ### Gradient
+    Effect Rate:  1   How fast to cycle through the gradient
+    Cutoff:       0   Not used but must be provided
+    Palette:          Linear gradient with even spacing.
-Colors from the palette are cycled through the leds
+Colors from the palette are blended into a linear gradient across the length of the strip.
+The effect rate parameter controls the speed at which the colors are cycled through.

 ### Comet
+    Effect Rate:  1   How fast the comet moves, negative values change direction
+    Cutoff:       1   Length of tail (somewhat arbitrary)
-A light moves through the LEDs with a decay trail.
+    Palette:          Color of "head" and gradient of "tail" A light moves through the LEDs with a decay trail.
 Direction can be controlled by using a negative speed value.
 The palette colors determine the color of the comet and the tail.
-Brightness values for the tail are ignored and only the hue value is used.
+The first color of the palette defines the color of the "head" of the comet and the remaining colors are blended into the "tail"

 ### Chase
+    Effect Rate:  1   How fast the comet moves, negative values change direction
+    Cutoff:       1   Length of tail (somewhat arbitrary)
-Similar to comet, but with multiple lights chasing each other.
+    Palette:          Color of "head" and gradient of "tail" Identical settings as comet, but with multiple lights chasing each other.

 ### Heater
-This effect becomes active when the specified heater is at its target temperature +/- 5 degrees.
-It is effectively a solid color.

-### Heating
-Colors respond to changes in the temperature of the heater defined in the heater section of the effect.
-The target temperature is compared to the actual temperature and the appropriate color is selected from the palette.
-If only one color is specified in the palette, the brightness will be gradually increased to that color until the target is met.

-Once the target temperature is met, the layer is disabled and will only display black.

-### Cooling
-Similar to heater heating, colors are selected from the palette based on how hot the specified heater is from a "safe" temperature.
-The "safe" temperature is defined by the layer speed parameter in the config.
-Color selection from the palette is determined by the difference between the current temperature and the "safe" temperature.
-When the heater has cooled and is safe to touch, the layer is disabled.
+    Effect Rate:  1   Minimum temperature to activate effect
+    Cutoff:       0   Not used but must be provided
+    Palette:          Color values to blend from Cold to Hot This effect becomes active when the specified heater is active or the temperature is greater than the minimum specified temperature.
+For instance, if a heater is turned on and set to a target temperature, the LEDs will cycle throug the gradient colors until the target temperature is met.
+Once  it has been met, the last color of the gradient is used.
+If the heater is turned off, the colors will follow this pattern in reverse until the temperature falls below the minimum temperature specified in the config.

 ### AnalogPin
+    Effect Rate:  10  Multiplier for input signal
+    Cutoff:       40  Minimum threshold to trigger effect
+    Palette:          Color values to blend
 This effect uses the value read from an analog pin to determine the color.
 If multiple colors are specified in the palette, it chooses one based on the value of the pin.
 If only one color is specified, the brightness is proportional to the pin value.
 An example usage would be attaching an analog potentiometer that controls the brightness of an LED strip.
+Internally, input voltage is measured as a percentage of voltage vs vref.

 ## Blending Effect Layers
 If you have ever used image editing software you may be familiar with